nxrighthere/ValveSockets-CSharp/README.md

 #### NetworkingSockets
 Contains a managed pointer to the sockets.

-`NetworkingSockets.CreateListenSocket(string ip, ushort port)` creates a socket that listens for incoming connections which initiated by `NetworkingSockets.Connect()` function.
-Returns a socket ID.
+`NetworkingSockets.CreateListenSocket(string ip, ushort port)` creates a socket and returns a socket ID that listens for incoming connections which initiated by `NetworkingSockets.Connect()` function.
+An IP address parameter is optional.

 `NetworkingSockets.Connect(string ip, ushort port)` initiates a connection to a foreign host.
 Returns a local connection ID.

 `NetworkingSockets.AcceptConnection(Connection connection)` accepts an incoming connection that has received on a listen socket.
 When a connection attempt is received (perhaps after a few basic handshake packets have been exchanged to prevent trivial spoofing), a connection interface object is created in the `ConnectionState.Connecting` state and a `StatusCallback()` is called.

-`NetworkingSockets.CloseConnection(Connection connection, int reason, string debug, bool enableLinger)`
+`NetworkingSockets.CloseConnection(Connection connection, int reason, string debug, bool enableLinger)` disconnects from the host and invalidates the connection handle.
+Any unread data on the connection is discarded.
+The reason parameter is an optional user-supplied code that will be received on the other end and recorded (when possible) in backend analytics.
+The value should be less than `Library.maxCloseReasonValue`.
+The debug parameter is an optional human-readable diagnostic string that will be received on the other end and recorded (when possible) in backend analytics.
+If the user wishes to put the socket into a lingering state, where an attempt is made to flush any remaining sent data, the linger parameter should be enabled, otherwise reliable data is not flushed.
+If the connection has already ended, the reason code, debug string and linger parameter is ignored.

 `NetworkingSockets.CloseListenSocket(ListenSocket socket, string remoteReason)`